greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/DROP_PROTOCOL.html.md

 ## <a id="section3"></a>Description

 `DROP PROTOCOL` removes the specified protocol from a database.
-A protocol name can be specified in the `CREATE EXTERNAL TABLE` command to read data from or write data to an external data source.
+You specify a protocol name in the `CREATE EXTERNAL TABLE` command to read data from or write data to an external data source.

 You must be a superuser or the protocol owner to drop a protocol.

-> **Caution** If you drop a data access prococol, external tables that have been defined with the protocol will no longer be able to access the external data source.
+> **Caution** If you drop a data access prococol, external tables that have been defined specifying the protocol will no longer be able to access the external data source.

 ## <a id="section4"></a>Parameters

 IF EXISTS
 :   Do not throw an error if the protocol does not exist.
-A notice is issued in this case.
+Greenplum Database issues a notice in this case.

 name
 :   The name of an existing data access protocol.

 ## <a id="section5"></a>Notes

-If you drop a data access protocol, the call handlers that defined in the database that are associated with the protocol are not dropped.
-You must drop the functions manually.
+Dropping a data access protocol, does not drop the protocol's call handlers.
+You must drop these functions manually.

-Shared libraries that were used by the protocol should also be removed from the Greenplum Database hosts.
+Be sure to remove any shared libraries that were used by the protocol from the Greenplum Database hosts.

 ## <a id="section6"></a>Compatibility